areyde/areyde.github.io/_pages/about.md

 With a major in laser technologies in biological and medical applications, my last studies were dedicated to combatting viruses, as well as creating colloidal solutions of nanoparticles with antibacterial properties. 🧫

 <h3 style="margin-top: -3px;">Humanities</h3>

+I studied Taoism a lot, especially Zhuangzi, and conducted research about the concept of relativity in ancient Taoist texts.
+I am planning to carry out research about esoteric movements within Russian emigration in Yugoslavia a hundred years ago.

 <a href="https://scholar.google.com/citations?user=qb_dl6AAAAAJ&hl=en">Google Scholar</a> says I have <b>{{ site.data.citations.total }}</b> citations and an h-index of <b>{{ site.data.citations.h_index }}</b>.
 Cool!
 (I wrote this auto-scraper, I am very proud of it, and I want to use it to the fullest!) 🤓